Beautifully situated near the 45th Parallel between beach and forest at the end of

 By the turn of the century, keepers were not the only people at the lighthouse.
 Visitors became so many that a fence similar to the one you now see was erected to protect the lighthouse itself, as well as visitors.
 A wooden walkway was also added so that folks could easily access the beach and see the lighthouse.

 For the years between 1933 and 1948, Mission Point Lighthouse sat alone and empty.
 During those years the lighthouse was severely vandalized and somehow never burned down.
 It was then that a collection among 43 Old Mission Peninsula residents was taken (totaling just over $1,900) in order for the township to purchase the lighthouse and adjacent grounds.
 Since then, several able caretakers have lived in and helped to care for and restore the lighthouse.
-The lighthouse has been added to the National and State Historic Register, and visitors can now climb the tower and tour the museum.
+The lighthouse has been added to the National and State Historic Register, and visitors can now climb the tower to the lantern deck and tour the museum on the second floor for a small fee.
 A 5th Order Fresnel Lens is on display, giving a real picture of how the light was kept.
 The museum admission and gift shop purchases go toward the continued restoration of the lighthouse and the grounds.
 The gift shop has a snowy owl on display.
 Snowy owls frequent the Old Mission Peninsula in the winter months.